SergeyMC9730/levelapi-usageexample-gd-win/README.md

 geometry dash mod using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) as a package manager

-this mod will show you how to interract with levelapi
+this mod will show you how to interract with the levelapi. levelapi is almost complete. last things i need to make is optimize level searching and open-source it

-this also uses [mat-dash](https://github.com/matcool/mat-dash) to make hooking syntax simpler (and mod_main (very nice))
+this mod also uses [mat-dash](https://github.com/matcool/mat-dash) to make hooking syntax simpler (and mod_main (very nice))

 ## setup